Harry Powlett, 4th Duke of Cleveland: Career

 Vane was educated at Oriel College, Oxford.
 He entered the foreign service and held posts in Paris and Stockholm before entering the House of Commons in 1841 as a member of parliament for South Durham, which seat he held until 1859, when he switched to Hastings, which he represented until his accession to the dukedom and elevation to the House of Lords on the death of his brother on 6 September 1864.
 On 18 November 1864 he adopted by Royal License the surname and arms of Powlett in lieu of his patronymic, in accordance with the will of his maternal grandmother the Duchess of Bolton (Katherine Lowther (d.1809), daughter of Robert Lowther, sister of James Lowther, 1st Earl of Lonsdale, and wife of the 6th Duke of Bolton).
 He was made a Knight of the Garter in 1865.
 During the crisis which led to the collapse in 1866 of Lord Russell's second ministry over the question of parliamentary reform, he was considered a possible compromise prime minister in a Whig-Conservative anti-reform coalition government, but such plans came to nothing.
 In 1867 he served as treasurer of the Salop Infirmary in Shrewsbury, and in 1885 financed the rebuilding of the parish church at Uppington, Shropshire where part of his estates were.

+He owned 104,000 acres including 55,000 acres in Durham, 25,000 acres in Salop and 6,000 acres in Suffolk.